Private Ambulance licensing

 may apply to the Tribunal for review of the decision under section 34 of the South Australian Civil and Administrative Tribunal Act 2013

-Other legislation that may apply, separate to that administered by the Health Licensing Unit includes but is not limited to:
+Other legislation that may apply, separate to that administered by the Clinical Regulation Policy and Licensing team includes but is not limited to:

 - Controlled Substances Act 1984 - if scheduled drugs are administered

 - Children and Young People (Safety) Act 2017 - if transporting children.

 - Commonwealth Aged Care Act 1997 - if transporting aged care residents.

 - Advanced Care Directives Act 2013